PTSD Treatment in Boulder, Colorado

 For a lot of people, the hardest part of getting help for PTSD is not knowing where to start or whether anyone will truly understand what they have been through.
 At Flatirons Recovery, that concern is something our team hears often, and it is exactly why we approach every conversation without assumptions.
 Our PTSD treatment in Boulder, Colorado, is grounded in evidence-based therapy and shaped around each person’s specific experience with trauma.
 We meet you where you are, and we build from there.

-It is important to understand that not everyone who experiences trauma will develop PTSD.
-Trauma is the emotional response to an event like an accident, assault, or natural disaster.
-It can appear first as shock or denial, followed by longer-term reactions such as unpredictable emotions, flashbacks, strained relationships, or even physical symptoms like headaches or nausea.
+Not everyone who experiences trauma will develop PTSD.
+Trauma is the emotional response to a difficult event such as an accident, assault, or natural disaster.
+It often appears first as shock or denial.
+Longer-term reactions can include unpredictable emotions, flashbacks, strained relationships, or physical symptoms like headaches and nausea.

-When these symptoms continue for weeks or months and begin to disrupt daily life, it may indicate PTSD.
-The difference lies in how long the symptoms last and how much they interfere with well-being.
-At Flatirons Recovery, our comprehensive PTSD treatment in Boulder, Colorado, helps individuals address both the emotional and physical effects of trauma in a safe, supportive environment.
+When those symptoms persist for weeks or months and begin to disrupt daily life, it may indicate PTSD.
+The key difference is duration and how much functioning is affected.
+Post-traumatic stress disorder treatment in Boulder at our center helps individuals work through both the emotional and physical effects of trauma in an environment built for that kind of work.
+You do not have to have it all figured out before starting.

 Common Causes of PTSD